-Presentation of monitoring data 2021: Bayer, Corteva, Syngenta (ongoing)
+Presentation of monitoring data 2022: Bayer, Syngenta

-- In 2021, monitoring was carried out in Austria, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Russia, Slovakia, Spain, Sweden, The Netherlands, Ukraine, and the United Kingdom. - • - In 2020, monitoring was carried out in Austria, Belgium, Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Ukraine, and United Kingdom. - Overall, the sensitivity of populations monitored in 2021 stayed in the range observed in previous years, without any major geographical differences across Europe. - In 2019, like 2017 lower sensitivities have been frequently detected in major French regions and in a single location in North-Eastern Germany.
-In the other European regions monitored sensitivity ranges were stable. - The monitoring of the last 20 years showed a certain level of fluctuations of the sensitivity level in the regions over the years.
+- In 2022, monitoring was carried out in Bulgaria, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Sweden and the United Kingdom. - Overall, the sensitivity of populations monitored in 2022 stayed in the range observed in previous years, without any major geographical differences across the main European barley production countries.
+A few populations with higher EC50 values were observed. - In 2021, monitoring was carried out in Austria, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Russia, Slovakia, Spain, Sweden, The Netherlands, Ukraine, and the United Kingdom. - In 2020, monitoring was carried out in Austria, Belgium, Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Ukraine, and United Kingdom. - Overall, the sensitivity of populations monitored in 2021 stayed in the range observed in previous years, without any major geographical differences across Europe. - In 2019, like 2017 lower sensitivities have been frequently detected in major French regions and in a single location in North-Eastern Germany.
+In the other European regions monitored sensitivity ranges were stable.

+- The monitoring of the last 20 years showed a certain level of fluctuations of the sensitivity level in the regions over the years.
 In 2018, the situation stabilized again in all countries including France and Germany, thus being comparable to the long-term monitoring results. - In 2017 in France significant shifts of sensitivity of populations have been observed.
 Highest EC50 values were observed in areas of elevated disease pressure, often coupled with a reported reduced variety-resistance at significant cultivation areas, and sub-optimal use of azoles in spray programs (e.g. reduction of rates in comparison to the manufacturer's recommended rate and inappropriate use of effective mix-partners). - In general, over the past years a significant fluctuation in sensitivity levels between the years was detected.
 In 2017 in single locations in Germany there have been seen some shifting which needs to be observed in the next season.
 The monitoring in the other countries showed a stable situation in 2017 within the regular fluctuation.